 Even though a macro lens can effortlessly shoot stunning detail, it can also expose the smallest imperfections on your object.
 That is why raising your skill should come together with buying this lens.

-Last but not least, all macro lens comes with a high price.
+Last but not least, all macro lens comes at a high price.
 It will be wise if you calculate your budget carefully or turn this purchase into something profitable.

 That’s pretty much it about the macro lens.
-There is the more technical side of it, but let’s keep that for another day.
+There is a more technical side of it, but let’s keep that for another day.
 So, which one do you wish to buy?